-- -i: run the agent in information mode, displays all executed commands - -c: run the agent without color output upgrade-techniques upgrade techniques in the configuration repository from the packaged ones.
+- -i: run the agent in information mode, displays all executed commands - -c: run the agent without color output - upgrade-techniques upgrade techniques in the configuration repository from the packaged ones.
 This command will replace the techniques in /var/rudder/configuration-repository/techniques by the techniques found in /opt/rudder/share/techniques which is installed by rudder-technique package.
 The upgrade can take care of user defined changes.
-This command creates an update branch "rudder_update" with the content of current techniques first time is it run

-- -u: merge updated techniques into the configuration repository - -i: create the initial version of the update branch - -o: override existing technique without looking for local changes - -f: suppress any warning and run without prompting for input - -c: use the given commit id as the update branch origin - -a --autoupdate-technique-library: automatically update technique library if autoupdate-technique-library is true by doing an override of existing Techniques - --set-autoupdate-technique-library=true/false: set the auto update technique library option at upgrade to true or false (for Rudder 5+) - -s --show: Display the currently defined options
+- -u: merge updated techniques into the configuration repository - -i: create the initial version of the update branch - -o: override existing technique without looking for local changes - -f: suppress any warning and run without prompting for input - -c: use the givent commit id as the update branch origin